tuanphung/SmartTableView/README.md

 - Don't need to implement any methods of UITableViewDatasource and UITableViewDelegate.
 Most should be done in UITableViewCell.
 - It's super easy to reuse UITableViewCell.
 - Models are managed by LazyTableView, not ViewController anymore.
-- Allow displaying different cell types without pain (after some setups), just push models to LazyTableView, then cell will automatically pick up models then display them.
+- Allow displaying different cell types without pain.
+After some setups, just push models to LazyTableView, then cell will automatically pick up models then display them.

 ## Usage
 ### Setup Your Model